kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 The provider is required to generate a **metadata YAML** file and publish it to the provider's repository.

-The metadata YAML file documents the release series of each provider and maps each release series to a Cluster API version.
+The metadata YAML file documents the release series of each provider and maps each release series to an API Version of Cluster API (contract).

 For example, for Cluster API: